-How to block someone on PayPal?
-On an iPhone
+How to block people on PayPal? – The Direct way

 - Log in to your PayPal account.